-Upon review of the following FAQs, if you are unable to find the information and answers you were looking for, please feel free to contact the current fellow.
+Upon review of the following FAQs, if you are unable to find the information and answers you were looking for, please feel free to contact the current fellows.

 When are the application materials due?

-What documents should I submit for consideration of the 2024-2025 Fellowship program?
+What documents should I submit for consideration of the 2027-2028 fellowship program?

-Updated resume, official graduate school transcripts (from all institutions attended), completed Nicklaus Children’s Health System Fellowship Application (including Personal Statement), and and 3 letters of recommendation (1 professional, 1 academic, & 1 academic or professional).
-All materials should be submitted as a consolidated PDF, letters of recommendation should be sent separately from recommendation writers.
+Updated resume, graduate school transcripts (from all institutions attended), completed Nicklaus Children’s Health System fellowship Application (including Personal Statement), and 3 letters of recommendation (1 professional, 1 academic, & 1 academic or professional).
+All materials should be submitted as a consolidated PDF.

-Early November 2023 is when the selected fellow and all other applicants will be notified of a decision.
+Early October 2026 is when the selected fellows and all other applicants will be notified of a decision.

 How long is the administrative fellowship and when is the start date?

-One year (12 months) beginning in June or July (negotiable).
+One year (12 months) beginning in July (negotiable).

 How many fellows are selected each year?

-Can the current fellow be contacted with further questions about the application/fellowship experience to date?
+Can the current fellows be contacted with further questions about the application/fellowship experience to date?

 Can the administrative fellowship program substitute as the administrative residency requirement for my university’s degree program?